ahamlinman/zeroimage/README.md

 zeroimage uses your local Docker login credentials (the same credentials managed by `docker login`) to authenticate with remote registries.
 You can also use `zeroimage login` and `zeroimage logout` to manage these credentials.
 See the CLI help for these commands for details.
+Note that if you use Docker Desktop, you may need to have Docker running for zeroimage to access the Docker credential store, even though zeroimage does not rely on Docker for builds.

 **Example:** Publish an image with a [distroless][distroless] base layer, which contains a basic Linux system layout but no shell or package manager: